biolink/biolink-model/docs/GeneProductIsoform.md

----
-parent: Classes
-title: biolink:GeneProductIsoform
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GeneProductIsoform
+# Type: gene product isoform

 This is an abstract class that can be mixed in with different kinds of gene products to indicate that the gene product is intended to represent a specific isoform rather than a canonical or reference or generic product.
 The designation of canonical or reference may be arbitrary, or it may represent the superclass of all isoforms.